 Learning a language must always be on a holistic approach which means that you shouldn’t just be stuck memorizing but also understanding through immersion.
 Aside from reading books and listening to podcasts, learning through movies is significantly effective in enhancing the language learning process and the student’s motivation.

-However, don't just jump into a Tagalog film and watch tons with the expectation to become fluent right away!
-In order to fully learn and understand using the Tagalog movies, you need to take on a systematic approach.
+However, don’t just jump into a Tagalog film and watch tons with the expectation of becoming fluent right away!
+In order to fully learn and understand using Tagalog movies, you need to take on a systematic approach.
 Below are the exact steps which have worked for our learners:

 There is nothing more demotivating than trying to get through a movie you are not interested in.
 Luckily, Tagalog movies are pretty versatile, meaning you can always get a story from a genre you are happiest about.
 However, if you are a beginner, we recommend that you stay away from comedy films since most comedies in mainstream Tagalog films can be offensive, especially if not spoken correctly.

 As a rule of thumb, it is wise if you research the film first and read the summary so that you will not get lost about what the title is all about.
 More often than not, you can find that many Filipino films may have deceiving or philosophical titles that you may not easily understand without any guidance.

 Step 2: Plan Out Your Movie Viewing Session